All DnD classes explained

 • Mastermind: These Rogues excel in disguise and misdirection, and they're strong tactical supporters on the battlefield.

-• Phantom: Gain new skills and deal extra damage by communing with the dead.
+• Phantom: The spookiest of all Rogues, you can gain new skills and deal extra damage by communing with the dead.

 • Scout: Extra nimble and adept at ambushes (particularly in the wilderness).